Our Vineyard

 Creating an environment for distinctive wines

-De la Bêche wine is made using (non-certified) organic principles.
+De la Bêche wine is grown using (non-certified) organic principles.
 Wine making is kept simple using natural yeast for primary and Malo-lactic fermentation.
 All wines are aged in 228 L barrels and bottled 11 months after harvest, with a light filtration.

 Our aim is to produce wines which achieve the best possible expression of our soil, climate and grape-growing practices at Taradale.
 We are excited to bring you our first releases from De la Bêche.